Luis Montané Dardé: Cuban Anthropological Society

-In 1877, Luis Montané y Dardé co-founded the Anthropological Society of the Island of Cuba (Sociedad Antropológica de la Isla de Cuba) with Cuban ophthalmologist Juan Santos Fernández and Cuban naturalist Felipe Poey.
+In 1877, Montané co-founded the Anthropological Society of the Island of Cuba (Sociedad Antropológica de la Isla de Cuba) with Cuban ophthalmologist Juan Santos Fernández and Cuban naturalist Felipe Poey.

 The medical journal The Lancet published his work A Calculus in the Bronchus in 1887.

 Archaeology

-Dr. Montané excavated a burial cave in Sancti Spiritus Province in 1888, and the findings were published in 1906.
+Montané excavated a burial cave in Sancti Spiritus Province in 1888, and the findings were published in 1906.

 In 1893, the U.S. National Museum acquired his archaeological work for the World's Columbian Exposition, showcasing photos of stone implements, carvings, pottery fragments, and human skulls discovered near Cape Maisí.

 Career

 Professor of Anthropology

-Dr. Luis Montané was appointed the first ever professor of Anthropology at the University of Havana in 1899, guiding its growth into a department.
+Montané was appointed the first professor of Anthropology at the University of Havana in 1899, guiding its growth into a department.
 In September 1899, he participated in an examination of Gen. Antonio Maceo's skull with Anthropologist Carlos de la Torre and Jose Montalvo.
 The group published the scientific paper El cráneo de Antonio Maceo in 1900.

 During the first U.S. Occupation of Cuba in December 1899, the Military Governor Leonard Wood assigned Dr. Montané as chairman of General Anthropology with Anthropometrical Exercises within the Faculty of Sciences at Havana University.
 He was assigned to the chair of the Anthropology department in the Faculty of Sciences for the 1900–1901 academic term.
 In 1903, he became the founding director of the Montané Anthropological Museum (Museo Antropológico Montané) at the university.

-Dr. Montané conducted an investigation in the Maisí region of Guantánamo Province in 1902.
+Montané conducted an investigation in the Maisí region of Guantánamo Province in 1902.

 He was tasked by the Gómez administration in 1910 to research the Banao hills in Sancti Spíritus Province, where ancient remains were discovered in the caves.
 Based on his findings at the primitive burial ground, he developed the scientific paper L'Homme Fossile Cubain (The Fossil Man of Cuba).
 The genus and species Montaneia anthropomorpha was established by Argentine naturalist Florentino Ameghino in 1911, derived from 16 teeth from a mandible found by Montané in the pre-Columbian cave.

 In 1913, the anthropology professor presented a study titled Découverte des premières Sepultures Indiennes de Cuba at the Baird Auditorium in Washington, D.C.

 By the mid-1910s, he was distinguished as a Knight of the Legion of Honor.
 He was also affiliated with the Society of Americanists of Paris and the Argentine Scientific Society as an associate member.